 Bitcoin max supply – 21 million

-On the other hand, the supply for Bitcoin is slowly reducing.
-This is due to reward halving every 4-5 years to reach a total supply of 21 million BTC.
+On the other hand, the supply of Bitcoin is slowly reducing.
+This is due to a reward halving every 4-5 years to reach a total supply of 21 million BTC.
 Therefore, the supply of Bitcoin is diminishing, while the demand is increasing.
 Naturally, this should lead to an increase in price over time.

 However, which of the coins will perform the best?
-It will likely be Bitcoin as it draws more attention day-by-day, and many institutional investors are ready to purchase millions worth of this cryptocurrency.
+It will likely be Bitcoin as it draws more attention day by day, and many institutional investors are ready to purchase millions worth of this cryptocurrency.